servo/servo/README.md

 ```

 If you using a version prior to **Ubuntu 17.04** or **Debian Sid**, replace `libssl1.0-dev` with `libssl-dev`.
+Additionally, you'll need a local copy of GStreamer with a version later than 12.0.
+You can place it in `support/linux/gstreamer/gstreamer`, or run `./mach bootstrap-gstreamer` to set it up.

 If you are using **Ubuntu 16.04** run `export HARFBUZZ_SYS_NO_PKG_CONFIG=1` before building to avoid an error with harfbuzz.